aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 ![midi@3:14 Diodes and potentiometers](/assets/figures/midi314-diodes-and-pots.jpg)

-Cherry MX "Red" switches and keycaps, from [WASD Keyboards](https://www.wasdkeyboards.com/):
+Cherry MX "Red" switches and keycaps, from [WASD Keyboards](https://www.wasdkeyboards.com/).
+The "red" flavor is advertised as "ideal for action gamers".
+I chose them because they have low spring force and no audible click.

 ![midi@3:14 Cherry MX switches and keycaps](/assets/figures/midi314-switches-and-caps.jpg)

-The completed keyboard is mounted on a laser-cut orange plexiglas plate matching the orange key and the blue color of the board.
+And here is the completed keyboard, mounted on a laser-cut orange plexiglas plate matching the orange key and the blue color of the board.
-It is now ready to be programmed and used:
+It is now ready to be programmed and used.

 ![midi@3:14 Final assembly](/assets/figures/midi314-final-assembly.jpg)

 Bill of materials and cost
 ==========================

-Here is the list of parts used in this project and the additional costs.
+Here is the list of parts used in this project, and the additional costs.
 I have kept the prices in the currencies that were used when ordering (US dollars and Euros).
 Note that these prices were applicable in March 2018.